dolthub/data-analysis/transparency-in-coverage/README.md

 # Transparency in Coverage

-This repo contains the scripts needed to reproduce the plot in the [Trillion Prices blog post](https://www.dolthub.com/blog/2022-09-02-a-trillion-prices/), and then some -- because after a positive response from the community we decided to take a crack at building this database ourselves.
+This repo contains the scripts needed to reproduce the plot in the [Trillion Prices blog post](https://www.dolthub.com/blog/2022-09-02-a-trillion-prices/) (check the `size_of_in_network_files` folder.)

-Part of it will involve community work at DoltHub.
-But the data is too big for a Dolt database.
-We'll need a team.
+And, after a positive response from the community, we decided to take a crack at building this database ourselves.
+Or at least some of it.
+That work is going in the `parsers` folder.

-No matter how far we get, we'll learn something along the way.
+We'll need a team to do this.
+And no matter how far we get, we'll learn something along the way.

 ## Plans to build the database on DoltHub